 As both types of air conditioners extract hot air from a room, they need a place to send it.
 Ventilation to the outside is how air conditioners take hot air from an area and replace it with cool air.

 Portable air conditioners vent to the outside by way of a flexible exhaust hose.
-These are easily installed in open windows with the help of a window installation kit.
+Some portable units have two exhaust hoses, one for venting hot air out and one for taking air in from the outside.
+Exhaust hoses are easily installed in open windows with the help of a window installation kit.
 While venting out of a window is the easiest and most common method of ventilation, a portable air conditioner can also be vented through a ceiling, door, or wall.
-Though it is possible to extend the exhaust hose, it is not advisable, as doing so may void warranties or even overheat the unit.
+Although it is possible to extend the exhaust hose, it is not advisable because doing so may void the warranty or even overheat the unit.

-Window air conditioners sit on window sills, halfway inside a room and halfway outside the window.
+Window air conditioners sit on window sills, with the front of the unit inside a room and the bulk of it outside the window.
 If they do not fit snugly in a window, there is a risk of leakage, either of the hot air the unit extracts or the cool air it produces.

-It is easier to find an energy efficient window air conditioner than it is to find an energy efficient portable air conditioner.
-In the U.S., there are no federal regulations to define the energy efficiency of portable air conditioners, and so no portable air conditioner is given Energy Star ratings.
+It is easier to find an energy-efficient window air conditioner than it is to find an energy-efficient portable air conditioner.
+In the U.S., there are no federal regulations to mandate the energy efficiency of portable air conditioners, and so no portable air conditioner is given Energy Star ratings.
 This does not mean portable air conditioners cannot be energy efficient or that other laws do not govern efficiency, only that defining and determining portable air conditioner efficiency, specifically, is slightly more difficult.

 EER ratings can be used to determine efficiency in both types of room air conditioners.
 EER stands for "energy efficiency ratio" and is the ratio of an air conditioner's cooling capacity—its BTUs/h—to the amount of power it uses in watts.
 (BTUs / Watts = EER rating.
 So a 10,000BTU unit that uses 1,000 watts of power will receive an EER rating of 10.0.)
 Room air conditioners with a high EER rating are more efficient than those with a low rating.